 - Youth & Family Ministry—21 credits

-All certificate programs except the basic Parish Nursing Certificate require the completion of TH601 Introduction to Theological Study, Research & Writing.
+All certificate programs usually require the completion of TH601 Introduction to Theological Study, Research & Writing.
 Most certificate programs consist of some required and some elective courses.
 The electives provide flexibility, allowing students to design their own courses of study in consultation with their advisors.

 Possession of an accredited bachelor’s degree is required for admission to a certificate program.
 Additional requirements are listed at Admission & Registration.

 Policies Specific to the Certificate Programs

 All courses for the certificate must be taken at St. Mary’s Ecumenical Institute (no transfer credits).
 Courses taken prior to enrollment in the certificate program are counted toward the certificate only with special permission.
 Courses not required for a certificate must be approved in advance by the student’s advisor or the administration before they are counted as part of a student’s certificate program.

-All course work must be completed within three years (one year for the basic Parish Nursing Certificate).
+All course work must be completed within three years.
 Students must maintain a minimum GPA of 2.7, which is required for completion of the certificate, or risk academic probation or dismissal.
-Students may enroll in more than one certificate program, or in a certificate and degree program simultaneously, with the approval of their advisor.
+Students may enroll in more than one certificate program, or in a certificate and degree program simultaneously, with the approval of their adviser.
 A student who wishes to pursue two certificates may count TH601 plus one additional course (with the approval of his or her advisor) toward both certificates.

 Some certificates require a field-placement experience known as a practicum.
 The practicum must be approved by the student’s advisor, the instructor, and the Director of the M.A. in Church Ministries program.